DominoKit/domino-mvp/documentation/views.md

 }
 ```

-And this complete the cycle of slots registeration
+And this complete the cycle of slots registration